-WASHINGTON - Today, Rep. Mike Coffman (R-CO), Chairman of the House Armed Services Subcommittee on Military Personnel, made the following remarks, as prepared for delivery, on the Subcommittee's joint hearing titled “Senior Leader Misconduct: Prevention and Accountability.”
+WASHINGTON, DC - Today, Rep. Mike Coffman (R-CO), Chairman of the House Armed Services Subcommittee on Military Personnel, made the following remarks, as prepared for delivery, on the Subcommittee's joint hearing titled “Senior Leader Misconduct: Prevention and Accountability.”
 For testimony and to watch the hearing click here.

 "I want to welcome everyone to this morning's Military Personnel Subcommittee hearing.
 The purpose of today's hearing is to receive testimony from the Department of Defense and the Services regarding efforts they have taken to investigate and hold senior leaders accountable for misconduct, and to understand what programs and policies are in place to prevent misconduct.